 “Well, then here… help me wrap this sheet around him, and we’ll get him down the stairs real quiet-like.”

-The ninja, thankfully, was pretty light, and with Cuddles being the size of a pro-wrestler, it wasn’t much trouble getting him downstairs.
+The ninja, thankfully, was stereotypically light, and Cuddles, being the size of a pro-wrestler, didin’t have much trouble getting him downstairs.
 They crept down the three flights and out to Dingo’s van, which was parked in the garage across the street.

 When they had finished loading the charred remains into the back of the van, Dingo stopped for a moment before shutting the back panel door.